OpenDrupal/Curriculum/README.md

 As a first step, this project aims to build a community-driven curriculum that can serve as a baseline for training providers.

 > What's a **curriculum**?
-> In our context, the curriculum is a set of learning outcomes, grouped by career path.
+> In our context, the curriculum is a written plan outlining what learners will be taught.
-> The goal is not to create learning materials, but a shared roadmap toward becoming a proficient Site Builder / Module Developer / ...
+> The goal is not to create the learning materials themselves, but a shared roadmap toward becoming a proficient Site Builder / Module Developer / ...

-For the time being, developing the curriculum is this project's main focus.
+**Developing the curriculum is this project's main focus**.

+Community-led development of learning materials that follow the curriculum may see the light in the future as a separate project.

 ## How?
 1. Establish a core set of Drupal career personas that are the target audience for Drupal training.